-If the answer to this question is no, then head on over to Blogger or WordPress.com, set up a free account, and start blogging your heart out.
+This will be easy peasy for you.
+Head on over to Blogger or WordPress.com, set up a free account, and start blogging your heart out.
+That’s literally all you need to do.
 Both of those platforms are perfect if you’re interested in starting a journal-style blog that documents your day-to-day activities, and is primarily shared with only friends and family members.

 Why can’t you make money with WordPress.com or Blogger accounts?
 They have really strict and incredibly limited guidelines about how you can and cannot monetize your blog (you can read WordPress.com’s policy here and Blogger’s policy here).

-If the answer to this question is yes—if you are interested in making money from your blog—then you’ll want to look into setting up a self-hosted blog with a WordPress.org account.
+If you are interested in making money from your blog—then you’ll want to look into setting up a self-hosted blog with a WordPress.org account.

 A self-hosted site is one that you own and operate.
 Because you own and operate it, you can monetize it however you’d like.